JakobCoding/Front-End-Mentor/README.md

 # [QR Code - UI](https://jakobcoding.github.io/Front-End-Mentor/)

 A sleek, responsive web interface with Working QR code.
-Scan the code to visit Front-end Mentor.io, or click the with a at the bottom of the page to connect with me via LinkedIn.
+Scan the code to visit Front-end Mentor.
+If you would like to connect with me I have provided a link to my linkedIn at the bottom of the page.

 ![QR Code Generator Demo](assets/Demo-Screenshot.png)